-News Shopper revealed in November how covert footage taken in an iPod charger at West Kent Neuro-rehabilitation Unit in Sevenoaks Hospital showed Grant Clarke having his call bell removed and his feeding tube cleared with a pen.
+News Shopper revealed in November how covert footage taken in an iPod charger at West Kent Neuro-rehabilitation Unit in Sevenoaks showed Grant Clarke having his call bell removed and his feeding tube cleared with a pen.

 He was a fit 43-year-old director of an IT company when he suffered a massive brain haemorrhage in May 2012 which left him severely disabled.

 After 12 weeks in hospital, he made great progress but his family grew concerned when he was transferred to West Kent Neuro-rehabilitation Unit in Sevenoaks Hospital.

 They secretly filmed his care and the 10-day footage was so devastating it was broadcast on a BBC Panorama programme.

 Grant was immediately sent to another unit in Hildenborough.